 ‘The need for an up-to-date study of Montenegrin history is self-evident.
 Elizabeth Roberts has provided a succinct, intelligent and readable account of this difficult and complex subject.’ — Prof. Richard Crampton, University of Oxford

-Elizabeth Roberts is a former diplomat and Balkan scholar who taught Southeast European History at universities in the Republic of Ireland and the USA.
-She is a recognised authority on Balkan history and is the author of The Realm of the Black Mountain: A History of Montenegro.
+Elizabeth Roberts is a Balkan scholar and former diplomat, who taught Southeast European History at universities in the Republic of Ireland and the United States of America.
+A recognised authority on Balkan history, she is the co-author of The Sandžak: A History, also published by Hurst.